haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 If all of them pass the test, testing stops and the property is successful.

 Many other options are available.
-PropEr will set default values for the options we don't specify explicity.
+PropEr will set default values for the options we don't specify explicitly.

 Another option is `numworkers`, the number of workers.